Antimatter: Positrons

-Positrons were reported in November 2008 to have been generated by Lawrence Livermore National Laboratory in larger numbers than by any previous synthetic process.
+Positrons were reported in November 2008 to have been generated by Lawrence Livermore National Laboratory in large numbers.
 A laser drove electrons through a gold target's nuclei, which caused the incoming electrons to emit energy quanta that decayed into both matter and antimatter.
 Positrons were detected at a higher rate and in greater density than ever previously detected in a laboratory.
 Previous experiments made smaller quantities of positrons using lasers and paper-thin targets; newer simulations showed that short bursts of ultra-intense lasers and millimeter-thick gold are a far more effective source.

+In 2023, the production of the first electron-positron beam-plasma was reported by a collaboration led by researchers at University of Oxford working with the High-Radiation to Materials (HRMT) facility at CERN.
+The beam demonstrated the highest positron yield achieved so far in a laboratory setting.
+The experiment employed the 440 GeV proton beam, with $3\times 10^{11}$ protons, from the Super Proton Synchrotron, and irradiated a particle converter composed of carbon and tantalum.
+This yielded a total $1.5\times 10^{13}$ electron-positron pairs via a particle shower process.
+The produced pair beams have a volume that fills multiple Debye spheres and are thus able to sustain collective plasma oscillations.